kakaa2993/MyScripts/CleanPc/README.md

 # CleanPc
-This script cleans Windows OS for junk files, temp files and makes more space for you by deleting these files. it also deletes the Recycle bin 🚮 in all disk drives.
+This script cleans Windows OS junk and temp files and makes more space for you by deleting these files. it also deletes the Recycle bin 🚮 in all disk drives.

 ![Made By](https://img.shields.io/badge/made%20by-ZakaryaBelamiri-%234d41c0)
 <br>

 ## What This Script Made For?
-- This code was created by [Belamiri Zakarya](https://github.com/kakaa2993) to  cleans Windows OS for junk files, temp files and makes more space for you by deleting these files, also deletes the Recycle bin 🚮 in all disk drives automatically without the user needing to do it manually.
+- This code was created by [Belamiri Zakarya](https://github.com/kakaa2993) to  clean Windows OS for junk files, and temp files and makes more space for you by deleting these files, also deletes the Recycle bin 🚮 in all disk drives automatically without the user needing to do it manually.
 - This script can work automatically with a double click.

 <br>

 ## The Requirement?
-- This script doesn't need any external libraries to run, it's just a batch file use the cmd command that's baked in CMD Windows.
+- This script doesn't need any external libraries to run, it's just a batch file using the cmd command that's baked in CMD Windows.

 <br>